Minneapolis Home Improvement Programs

 - Secured and unsecured loan options with higher loan-to-value ratio on secured loans than traditional loan products

 City of Minneapolis is limiting it's offering of Minnesota Housing's Fix Up Loan to a maximum loan of $30,000 and no homeowner labor (sweat equity) projects.
 This loan product is available through other lenders utilizing the program's maximum loan amount of $50,000.
-Maximum amount of outstanding Fix Up Loans is $50,000 and allowable sweat equity projects.
+Maximum amount of outstanding Fix Up Loans is $50,000.

 Rehabilitation Loan Program

 Deferred loan financing is available to eligible low-income homeowners who are unable to secure home improvement financing in the private sector.
 Funds may be used for basic home improvements that directly affect the home’s safety, habitability or energy efficiency by addressing health & safety repairs, housing code violations and lead remediation.
 The program offers a $27,000 deferred loan that is forgiven after 15 years.

 Emergency Loan Program